microsoft/vscode-react-native/test/smoke/docs/run-locally.md

    export YOUR_VARIABLE=VALUE
    ```

+In the directory `test/smoke/package` there is a `config.json` configuration file with predefined settings for environment variables.
 This approach would be more suited for CI.

-For local runs is more convenient to create file `config.json` inside `test/smoke` directory and specify variables there.
+For local runs is more convenient to create file `config.dev.json` inside `test/smoke/package` directory and specify variables there.
 Example:
 ```js
 {
     "ANDROID_EMULATOR": "Nexus_5X_API_28_x86",